mpv-player/mpv/DOCS/man/options.rst

     referenced tracks are always selected.

 ``--subs-with-matching-audio=<yes|no>``
-    When autoselecting a subtitle track, select a non-forced one even if the selected audio stream matches your preferred subtitle language (default: yes).
-Disable this if you'd like to only show subtitles for foreign audio or onscreen text.
+    When autoselecting a subtitle track, select a full/non-forced one even if the selected audio stream matches your preferred subtitle language (default: no).

 Playback Control